 Cooking Class: You can try your luck at making spring rolls with the chef!
-It is heaps of fun and then you get to eat them afterwards.
+It is heaps of fun and then you get to eat them afterward.

 The chef even made these incredible vegetable animals, both very symbolic of the area, and Vietnam.

-If you can’t tell from what I’ve written above, we can highly recommend the 2 night, 3 day cruise through Halong Bay with Indochina Junk on their Dragon Legend 2.
-It is such a fantastic option when sailing this part of Vietnam and it is worth the money spent for the luxury ship.
+If you can’t tell from what I’ve written above, we can highly recommend the 2 night, 3-day cruise through Halong Bay with Indochina Junk on their Dragon Legend 2.
+It is such a fantastic option when sailing this part of Vietnam and it is worth the money spent on the luxury ship.

 For more on Vietnam, click here.